Exploring the only coastal Mayan ruins in Mexico and the new age paradise of Tulum

 After entering the ruins through one of five doorways in the wall, visitors are greeted by a field of gently-rolling hills.
 Black and grey stone outcroppings, which were once buildings, dot the sun-baked landscape.

 Here visitors realize that what is left of Tulum can spark the imagination.
 Given that the seaport was once a link with the outside world, can there be any clues as to what happened to the civilization here?
-It’s a question historians and archeologists still grapple with, so don’t be discouraged if an answer isn’t obvious.
+It’s a question historians and archaeologists still grapple with, so don’t be discouraged if an answer isn’t obvious.

 Most prominent among the remaining structures is the Castillo, or castle, which is perched on the edge of a 12-metre limestone cliff, overlooking the Caribbean coast.
 Negotiating its steep steps is best done sideways, a fact which will assert itself on the way down.